matter-labs/zksync-web-era-docs/docs/run-a-node/external-node/api-overview.md

 ### **debug namespace**

 This namespace provides a set of non-standard RPC methods for developers to inspect and debug calls and transactions.
 By default, this namespace is disabled but can be activated using the `EN_API_NAMESPACES` setting.
-Please refer to the configuration section for more details.&#x20;
+Please refer to the configuration section for more details.;

 | Method                     | Notes |
 | -------------------------- | ----- |